Properzi/Properzi.github.io/content/event/Loops23/index.md

 The main result is a complete classification of finite skew braces with a one-vertex graph.
 In particular, we have the following enumeration.

 **Theorem 1.**
-  There are only three non-isomorphic finite skew braces with an abelian additive group and one-vertex graph.
+  *There are only three non-isomorphic finite skew braces with an abelian additive group and one-vertex graph.*

 **Theorem 2.**

-  The number of non-isomorphic skew braces of size $2^md$ (with $d$ odd) whose graph has only one vertex is
+  *The number of non-isomorphic skew braces of size $2^md$ (with $d$ odd) whose graph has only one vertex is
   $ma(d)$ if $m\leq3$ and $2a(d)$ if $m\geq4$,
-  where $a(d)$ is the number of isomorphism classes of abelian groups of order $d$.'
+  where $a(d)$ is the number of isomorphism classes of abelian groups of order $d$.*

+**References**
+  [1] M.L.Lewis, *An Overview of Graphs Associated with Character Degrees And Conjugacy Class Sizes in Finite Groups*, The Rocky Mountain Journal of Mathematics 38 (175-211), 2008

+  [2] E.A.
+Bertram, M. Herzog, M.A.
+Mann, *On a graph related to conjugacy classes of groups*, The Bulletin of the London Mathematical Society 6 (569-575), 1990.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.